Patterns of Childhood: Title

 The German title, Kindheitsmuster, could be either singular ("a childhood pattern", "model of a childhood") or plural ("childhood patterns", "models of childhood"), but in conversation with the French translator, Wolf later indicated she had intended it as singular.
 The novel follows the narrator on a search for the bigger picture - the pattern - of her own childhood.
 There is a scene in chapter 14 where she is playing with ideas for her title, exploring the possibilities of Grund-Muster (fundamental pattern) and Verhaltens-Muster (pattern of behaviour), when her husband, H., suggests Kindheitsmuster.
-The narrator then mulls over the etymology of Muster from Latin monstrum, which echoes both the idea of "specimen" and of "monstrosity".
+The narrator then mulls over the etymology of Muster from Latin monstrum, which echoes both the idea of "specimen on display" and of "monstrosity".

 The English translation first appeared under the title A Model Childhood, which was widely condemned as erroneous (in German this would be Musterkindheit), though one reviewer praised it as a creative way of showing that in the Nazi period Nelli's childhood was normative.
 The same translation was later reissued as Patterns of Childhood.